30 Aug Top Ten Places to VIsit on Your East Coast Road Trip

 This is an ideal route if you’re interested in fantastic Southern food in the foodie paradise of Charleston.
 Take US-17 between the two iconic cities and soak in the charm of the small towns along the way.

-This 1,094-mile route stretches from Pensacola to Key West, and you'll have plenty of history to explore along the way.
-Standouts include a Daytona Beach restaurant in Warren G. Harding's old home, the Hall of Presidents at Walt Disney World, and Harry Truman's one-time home in Key West.
+This 1,094-mile route stretches from Pensacola to Key West, and you’ll have plenty of history to explore along the way.
+Standouts include a Daytona Beach restaurant in Warren G. Harding’s old home, the Hall of Presidents at Walt Disney World.
+If you go to Walt Disney World, be sure to check out Toy Story Land Guide for your children.
+They might enjoy it.
+And, of course, Harry Truman’s one-time home in Key West.

 You work hard.
 You’ve earned a great vacation.
 Go get it.